leoikeh99/use-sortable/README.md

 };
 ```

-Its important that no matter the react DnD library you use, the result data you pass in should always look like this.
+Its important that no matter the DnD library you use, the result data you pass in after a drag drop operation should always look like this.

 ### With optimistic updates